OPS Course Guide (Updated 9.3.2020)

 Grade Point Average

-A quality point system is used to determine grade point averages.
-Grades earned in all academic courses, including courses taken for credit in the eighth grade, are used to compute GPA's.
-Advanced Placement courses are computed on a 5.0 scale.
-Honors courses are computed on a 4.5 scale.
-College prep courses are computed on a 4.0 scale.
+A quality point system is used to determine grade point averages (GPA).
+Grades earned in all academic courses, including designated courses taken in the eighth grade, are used to compute GPA's.
+Grades earned in non-academic courses are not used to compute GPA's.
+College prep courses are computed on a 5.0 scale.
+Honors courses are computed on a 5.5 scale.
+Advanced placement (AP) courses are computed on a 6.0 scale.

 |AP Calculus||AP U.S. History|